bradenstoeger/Password-Checker/README.md

-# Password Checker uses an API to check if your passwords have been compromised in a secure fashio
+# Password Checker uses an API to check if your passwords have been compromised in a secure fashion